ashur/ppppost/README.md

 # 👻 ppppost

-Post to Mastodon and Twitter from the command line.
+Post to Mastodon and Twitter simultaneously from the command line.

 ## Installation